-Our Favorite Smart Devices for Kids
+Favorite Smart Devices Kids Need for Back to School

-Echo Dot Kids Edition
+Kids Echo Dot

-Amazon Alexa is one of the most popular smart home assistants, and the Echo Dot Kids Edition ($70) lets your kids get in on the fun.
-This voice-controlled gadget has a bright rainbow design, and it’s equipped with kid-friendly skills such as playing music, telling stories and even calling (approved) friends and family members.
+Amazon Alexa is one of the most popular smart home assistants, and the Echo Dot Kids ($45) lets your kids get in on the fun.
+This voice-controlled gadget with a fun animal design lets kids play music, get help with homework and even call parent-approved friends and family members.
 Parents can set daily time limits and review activity on the device.

 VTech KidiBuzz G2 Kids’ Smart Device

-Fire HD 8 Kids Edition Tablet
+Fire HD 10 Kids Tablet

 Echo Glow Multicolor Smart Lamp for Kids

 To help your kids wake up for school on their own, check out the Echo Glow Multicolor Smart Lamp for Kids ($30).
 It helps your kids start the day with light that gradually brightens until it’s time to wake up.